yaqwsx/KiKit/doc/installation.md

 If you have multiple KiCAD versions installed, see the section "Choosing KiCAD version".

+## Enabling plugins

+KiKit comes with GUI plugins for KiCAD.
+These plugins are not enable by default and you have to enable them.
+There is an utility `kikit-plugin` which allows you to select which plugins you want to enable.

+First, use `kikit-plugin list` to see all available plugins.

+Then you can enable, e.g., all plugins by: `kikit-plugin enable --all` or selected plugins by their identifier, e.g., `kikit-plugin enable hideReferences`.
+Note that if you want to enable multiple plugins, you have to specify them all at once.
+Also, the changes will take effect after restarting PcbNew.

 ## Running KiKit in Windows Subsystem for Linux